UTSAVS26/PySnippets/README.md

 We welcome all contributions to improve **PySnippets**!
 If you would like to contribute, please follow the [Contributing.md](./CONTRIBUTING.md) to know how to get started.

+###Ethical Code of Conduct for Contributors
+1. **Respect for Ownership of Issues**: Contributors are encouraged to refrain from solving problems or issues identified by someone who is fully capable of solving the problem themselves.
+If a user has raised an issue and is capable of addressing it, please allow them the opportunity to resolve it.

+2. **Issue Ownership and Assignment**: Contributors should focus on finding or creating new issues that are not already assigned.
+Before starting work on an issue, check the assignment status and avoid taking up tasks that are actively being addressed by others.

 ### Adding Your Project

 We also encourage users to add their own projects or larger contributions that build upon or extend **PySnippets**.
 Feel free to reach out or submit your project through a pull request.